sandpiper-toolchain/sandplover/docs/source/guides/userguide.rst

 Create and manipulate a "DataCube"
 ##################################

-DeltaMetrics centers around the use of “Cubes”.
+sandplover centers around the use of “Cubes”.
-In DeltaMetrics, these `Cube` objects are the central office that connects all the different modules and a workflow together.
+In sandplover, these `Cube` objects are the central office that connects all the different modules and a workflow together.
 The base cube is the `DataCube`, which is set up to handle multi-variable three-dimensional datasets; for example, 2D-spatial timeseries data of multiple variables.

 The data of the `DataCube` can come from a file or can be directly passed; where possible, loading from a file is usually preferred, because it is memory-efficient.